Solar Panels vs. Generators Camping

-The solar panels vs. generators controversy for camping aren’t novel.
-It doesn’t mean you have to forgo comforts like your air conditioner, phone, microwave, or even your coffee machine as a camper.
+The solar panels vs. generators controversy for camping isn’t novel.
+It doesn’t mean you must forgo comforts like your air conditioner, phone, microwave, or coffee machine as a camper.

 With a reliable power source, you can power these appliances.
 Now most campers either use fuel generators or solar panels.
 But the question remains which is best for camping?

-Here, we’ll break down how solar vs. generator stack up against each other across several categories.
-Armed with this information, you can make the best choice when camping and have an adventurous off-grid experience with adequate power.
+Here, we’ll break down how solar vs. generator stack against each other across several categories.
+With this information, you can make the best camping choice and have an adventurous off-grid experience with adequate power.

 Solar Panels or Generators Camping?

 Solar panels are an excellent investment for campers.
 Once installed, they require very little maintenance to be kept in top condition.
-Although after extreme weather conditions, you may need to clean your panels.
+However, you may need to clean your panels after extreme weather conditions.

 Aside from that, you may very well forget you have a solar panel system on the roof after you install it.
-Considering it has no moving parts, it’s unlikely it’ll wear out immediately.
+Considering it has no moving parts, it will unlikely wear out immediately.

 These are the basics, and they will cost you time and a few tools.
-If you’re unfamiliar with this, the generator’s User’s Manual or YouTube videos can help.
+The generator’s User’s Manual or YouTube videos can help if you’re unfamiliar with this.

 Sometimes, generator maintenance may go beyond the basics, and you may need the services of a professional.
 Besides that, you may find it challenging to maintain on rainy days.

-Based on that, in this category of solar panels vs. generators camping, SOLAR WINS.
+Based on that, in this solar panels vs. generators camping category, SOLAR WINS.

 They have a high upfront setup cost.
 Not to mention, they use expensive lithium batteries.
 Most of the money spent will be purchasing a suitable battery bank (to store power).
 You’ll also need to buy an inverter to convert the direct current (DC) to a usable alternating current (AC).